Rules and Regulations Relating to the Importation of Equines from Contagious Equine Metritis Affected Countries (250-RICR-40-05-6)

 Any person found guilty of violating any provision of R.I.
-Gen. Laws § 4-4.1-1 et. seq. or any regulation adopted thereunder shall be guilty of a misdemeanor and may be fined not more than one thousand ($1,000.00) dollars for each violation.
+Gen. Laws § 4-4.1-1 et seq. or any regulation adopted thereunder shall be guilty of a misdemeanor and may be fined not more than one thousand ($1,000.00) dollars for each violation.
 In addition, any person found guilty of operating a CEM quarantine facility in violation of any regulation adopted hereunder may have their license suspended or revoked.
 Persons denied the issuance or renewal of a license or that have had their license revoked may request an appeal as provided by R.I.
-Gen. Laws § 42-17.7-1 et. seq. and pursuant to DEM’s Rules and Regulations for the Administrative Adjudication Division (Part 10-00-1 of this Title) by presenting a written request for a hearing within thirty (30) days of the applicant party’s receipt of the denial of the issuance or renewal of a license or within twenty (20) days of the party’s receipt of notice of suspension or revocation of license to import.
-The written request must be presented received in a timely manner by the clerk of the Administrative Adjudication Division, One Capitol Hill, Fourth Floor, Providence, RI 02908.
+Gen. Laws § 42-17.7-1 et seq. and pursuant to DEM’s Rules and Regulations for the Administrative Adjudication Division (Part 10-00-1 of this Title) by presenting a written request for a hearing within thirty (30) days of the applicant party’s receipt of the denial of the issuance or renewal of a license or within twenty (20) days of the party’s receipt of notice of suspension or revocation of license to import.
+The written request must be received in a timely manner by the clerk of the Administrative Adjudication Division, 235 Promenade Street, Room 350, Providence, RI 02908.

 Any agent of the Department of Environmental Management, Division of Agriculture or the Department of Environmental Management, Division of Law Enforcement, acting in their professional capacity, is duly authorized to enforce these Rules and Regulations.

 If any provision of these Rules and Regulations, or the application thereof to any person or circumstances, is held invalid by a court of competent jurisdiction, the validity of the remainder of the Rules and Regulations shall not be affected thereby.